rperez025/nosql-challenge/README.md

 Used NoSQL_setup_starter.ipynb for this section of the challenge.

-1. Import the data provided in the establishments.json file from your Terminal.
-Name the database uk_food and the collection establishments.
-Copy the text you used to import your data from your Terminal to a markdown cell in your notebook.
+  1. Imported the data provided in the establishments.json file from my Terminal.
+Named the database uk_food and the collection establishments.
+Copied the text I used to import your data from my Terminal to a markdown cell in my notebook.
   2. Within your notebook, import the libraries you need: PyMongo and Pretty Print (pprint).
   3. Create an instance of the Mongo Client.
   4. Confirm that you created the database and loaded the data properly:
      * List the databases you have in MongoDB.
 Confirm that uk_food is listed.
      * List the collection(s) in the database to ensure that establishments is there.
      * Find and display one document in the establishments collection using find_one and display with pprint.
   5. Assign the establishments collection to a variable to prepare the collection for use.

-**2. Scraped and Analyzed Mars Weather Data**
+**Scraped and Analyzed Mars Weather Data**

 a.
 Used automated browsing to visit the [Mars Temperature Data Site](https://static.bc-edx.com/data/web/mars_facts/temperature.html).